canstralian/transformers-pipeline-playground/README.md

 short_description: Search, load and play with transformer pipelines
 ---

-# Transformers Pipeline Playground
+# Transformers Pipeline Playground 🎡🤖

-Welcome to the Transformers Pipeline Playground!
+## Welcome to the Transformers Pipeline Playground!
 This project provides an interactive interface to explore and experiment with various transformer models using Hugging Face’s transformers library.
 Whether you’re a seasoned NLP practitioner or just getting started, this playground offers a hands-on experience with state-of-the-art models.

-Features
+**Features** ✨
    •   Interactive Model Exploration: Load and test different transformer models directly in your browser.
    •   User-Friendly Interface: Utilizes Gradio to create an accessible web-based UI.
    •   Flexible Pipeline Selection: Choose from a variety of pipelines such as text generation, sentiment analysis, and more.

-Installation
+## Installation 🛠️

 To set up the Transformers Pipeline Playground locally, follow these steps:
 	1. Clone the Repository: